kentamaeda1111/gemma2_test/README.md

 - Operating System: Windows 10/11, macOS, or Linux
 - Package Manager: pip (latest version)

-### For Training
-Note: Training large language models requires significant computational resources.
-Please refer to the official Gemma documentation for detailed hardware requirements.
-In our case, we used Google Colab Pro+ with A100 GPU for training.

-### For Inference
-- GPU: NVIDIA GPU with 8GB+ VRAM
-- RAM: 16GB+
-- Storage: 20GB+ free space
-- API access:
-  - Claude API (for dialogue generation)
-  - Hugging Face (for model access)

-Note: For inference, the model can be run with reduced precision (bfloat16) to decrease memory requirements.
-When loaded in bf16, it consumes approximately 8GB of VRAM for the 2b model.

 ### Hardware Requirements

 Based on our training logs, the model requires the following minimum specifications: